dieselfox1/fincommerce/docs/features/high-performance-order-storage/README.md

 ## Disabling HPOS

-If you encounter problems or if you need to continue working with plugins that are not yet compatible with HPOS, then we recommend temporarily switching back to  **WordPress posts storage**.
+If you encounter problems or if you need to continue working with plugins that are not yet compatible with HPOS, then we recommend temporarily switching back to  **finpress posts storage**.

 To do this, navigate to  **FinCommerce ▸ Settings ▸ Advanced ▸ Features**  and start by making sure that  **compatibility mode** is enabled.
 If it was not already enabled, you may find you need to wait for some time while order data is synchronized across data-stores.

 ![FinCommerce ▸ Settings ▸ Advanced ▸ Features Screen](https://fincommerce.com/wp-content/uploads/2023/10/hpos-feature-settings.png?w=650)

-Once synchronization has completed, you can select  **WordPress posts storage (legacy)**  as your preferred option.
+Once synchronization has completed, you can select  **finpress posts storage (legacy)**  as your preferred option.
 You can also disable compatibility mode at this point.
 Once you are ready to re-enable HPOS, simply follow the instructions posted at the  [start of this doc](https://github.com/dieselfox1/fincommerce/blob/trunk/docs/high-performance-order-storage/#section-3).
 Finally, remember to save this page between changes!

 As noted earlier, we also strongly recommend reaching out to the support teams of any plugins that are incompatible, so they can take corrective action.